This is the featured image of the Add Sharpness to Your Piano Chord Progression blog article.

 ~Full Mix- Piano Progression (Processed)

-So, this is how to add sharpness to your piano chord progression and blend it in the overall mix.
+So, this is how to add sharpness to your piano chord progression and blend it into the overall mix.

 If you liked this article on processing pianos, here are some more on this subject: